rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 *Version 4.0* This node contains data related to the the spatial organization of the model to include population distributions and raster files.

 *Usage*\
 The use of the `raster_db` node will override the use of the `location_db` and errors or inconsistences will occurs if both are used at the same time.
-All of the raster files must have the same header information as defined in the [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm).
-Furthermore, while any arbitrary value may be used for the `NODATA_VALUE` it is recommended that the standard value of `-9999` be used.
+All of the raster files must have the same header information as defined in the [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm) and the same number of defined pixels.
+A `std::runtime_error` may be generated if the number of data pixels in a given raster exceeds, or is less than a previously loaded raster.

+Note that while any arbitrary value may be used for the `NODATA_VALUE` it is recommended that the standard value of `-9999` be used.

 ```YAML
 raster_db: